dev-protocol/docs.devprotocol.xyz/versioned_docs/version-0.1.0/developers/use-cases/stokens/staking-bearing-nfts-as-your-collectibles.md

 ### onBeforeMint

-`OnBeforeMint` is a hook function that acts as a gatekeeper for the staking process on a particular property.
-The function must return a boolean value of true for the staking process to be successful.
-This feature opens up opportunities for descriptor builders to write custom logics and implement specific conditions that must be met before staking can take place.
-Some possible use cases for OnBeforeMint include implementing custom security measures, validating user credentials, or enforcing specific business rules before staking.
+`OnBeforeMint` is a function that acts as a gatekeeper for staking on a property.
+It must return `true` for successful staking.
+It allows custom logic and conditions to be added before staking can occur, such as security measures, user validation, and business rule enforcement.

 ```solidity
 function onBeforeMint(